NikhilVadoliya/FlutterAnimatedButton/README.md

 # Usage

 You can override the `animationDuration` of animation of the button by setting its duration in each AnimatedButton class, also you can get `animationController` for animation status and animation value during the animation.
-You can change text style, selected  textColor and background color of button by `textStyle`,`selectedTextColor`,`unSelectedBackgroundColor` and `selectedBackgroundColor`.
+You can change text style, selected  textColor and background color of button by `textStyle`,`selectedTextColor`,`backgroundColor` and `selectedBackgroundColor`.
 If you want revert animation when button already select then you can do it by `isReverse` property.

 ```dart
  AnimatedButton(